YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 The key design choice for NPs is how to model the predictive distribution $p( \mathbf{y}_\mathcal{T} | \mathbf{x}_\mathcal{T}; \mathcal{C})$.
 In particular, we require the predictive distributions to be consistent with each other for different $\mathbf{x}_\mathcal{T}$, as discussed on the {ref}`previous page <target_consistency>`.
-A simple ways to ensure this is to use a predictive distribution that is *factorised* conditioned on the context set (as illustrated in {numref}`graph_model_CNPF`).
+A simple way to ensure this is to use a predictive distribution that is *factorised* conditioned on the context set (as illustrated in {numref}`graph_model_CNPF`).
-In other words, conditioned on the context set $\mathcal{C}$, the prediction at each target location is _independent_ of predictions at other target location.
+In other words, conditioned on the context set $\mathcal{C}$, the prediction at each target location is _independent_ of predictions at other target locations.
 We can concisely express this assumption as:

 ```{math}